mA4rK0/portfolio-formValidation_v1/README.md

-Making a form validation project
+I am making a form validation project with HTML, JavaScript, CSS, and Bootstrap v5.3.